Goose Down Duvet vs Duck Down Duvet

 Read more about the origin of down.

 Eiderdown is the most exclusive variety of down.
 It is highly sought-after for its unrivalled quality and unique pedigree.
 Eiderdown is hand-picked from eider duck nests, mostly found in Iceland and Scandinavia, at the end of the breeding season.
 The eider duck is a wild species which has been protected in Iceland since 1847.
-Eiderdown is harvested traditionally and sustainably, meaning a very limited supply and unparalleled prestige.
+Eiderdown is harvested traditionally and sustainably, so there is a very limited supply of this prestigious product.

 We stock various eiderdown duvets.